Centrale, Croydon: Drummond Centre

 The Drummond Centre was a shopping centre located on North End in Croydon.

 Four of the seventeen units were still vacant when the mall closed.
 Revenue was also low at the centre, and it could never compete with the larger Whitgift Centre across the road.

 Neighbouring the centre was a large C&A store, which closed in 2004, this was combined with the Drummond Centre, rebuilt to become St. Martins Property Group's new shopping centre Centrale.
 The current North End entrance between Aldo and Zara is the former location of the Croydon C&A Store.
 The new shopping centre is more than triple the size of the Drummond, however the original part of the Drummond Centre was not refurbished as part of the development, which is noticeable when walking through the centre.

 The centre was open seven days a week, Monday to Wednesday 10 a.m. - 6:30.p.m., Thursday 10 a.m. - 8 p.m., Friday 10 a.m. - 7 p.m., Saturday 9 a.m. - 7 p.m., Sunday 11.a.m. - 5 p.m.

 Store directory

 Stores

-Centrale shopping centre houses many of the main high street stores, including Boots, Carphone Warehouse, French Connection, House of Fraser, La Senza, Miss Selfridge, NEXT, Sports Direct and Typo.
-In May 2020, Debenhams announced plans to enter administration as a result of the Coronavirus lockdown and that some stores, including Centrale, would not reopen.
-The store will be replaced with a further Next outlet.
+Centrale shopping centre houses many of the main high street destinations for Croydon, including primary anchor tenant House of Fraser, NEXT, H&M, Sports Direct, Superdrug, and a club shop for Crystal Palace FC.
+It formerly housed Boots, French Connection, La Senza, Miss Selfridge, H Samuel, TKMaxx, Carphone Warehouse, and secondary anchor tenant Debenhams; in May 2020, Debenhams announced plans to enter administration as a result of the Coronavirus lockdown and that some stores, including the large multiple-storey Centrale store, would not reopen.
+The store has been replaced with a further NEXT outlet.

 Westfield plans

-In 2013 it was announced that the owners of Centrale had agreed to a joint venture with the owners of the neighbouring Whitgift Centre to redevelop both sites into the new Westfield Croydon Shopping Centre.
+In 2013 it was announced that the owners of Centrale had agreed to a joint venture with the owners of the neighbouring Whitgift Centre to redevelop both sites into the new Westfield Croydon Shopping Centre, however nothing has come of this plan as of 2024, and Unibail-Rodamco-Westfield seem more likely to redevelop the Allders building.